caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 When you're ready to work on your own data, one of the choices you'll need to make is what classifier to use for your data.
 You can find pre-trained classifiers the QIIME 2 Library [*Resources* page](https://library.qiime2.org/data-resources), and [lots of discussion of this topic on the Forum](https://forum.qiime2.org/tag/taxonomy).
-We strongly recommend the use of environment-weighted classifiers, as described in [Kaehler et al., (2019)](https://doi.org/10.1038/s41467-019-12669-6), and you can find builds of these on the [*Resources* page](https://library.qiime2.org/data-resources)
+We strongly recommend the use of environment-weighted classifiers, as described in [Kaehler et al., (2019)](https://doi.org/10.1038/s41467-019-12669-6), and you can find builds of these on the [*Resources* page](https://library.qiime2.org/data-resources).
+If you don't find a classifier that will work for you, you can learn [how to train your own](https://amplicon-docs.readthedocs.io/en/latest/how-to-guides/train-a-feature-classifier.html).
 ::::

 First, we'll download a pre-trained classifier artifact.